rh-mobb/aro-workshop-content/aro-content/ops/3-deploy-azure-service-operator.md

 ## Deploy Azure Service Operator
 Azure Service Operator(ASO) is an open-source project by Microsoft Azure.
-ASO gives you the ability to provision and manages Azure resources within the Kubernetes plane by using familiar Kubernetes tooling and primitives.
+ASO gives you the ability to provision and manages Azure resources such as compute, databases, resoure group, vnet, subnet,... within the Kubernetes plane by using familiar Kubernetes tooling and primitives.
 ASO consists of:
 1. Custom Resource Definitions (CRDs) for each of the Azure services that a Kubernetes user can provision.
 2. A Kubernetes controller that manages the Azure resources represented by the user-specified Custom Resources.
 The controller attempts to synchronize the desired state in the user-specified Custom Resource with the actual state of that resource in Azure, creating it if it doesn't exist, updating it if it has been changed, or deleting it.